 Cotton is grown on floodplains where the soils are younger and more fertile than most Australian soils.

-Soil that is full of nutrients and organic matter and that can store moisture grow higher-yielding crops, contribute to water use efficiency, and break down residual herbicides faster.
+Soil that is full of nutrients and organic matter and can store moisture grow higher-yielding crops, contribute to water use efficiency, and break down residual herbicides faster.

 Many cotton growers are using minimum or no-till farming systems (where the soil is not ploughed, and stubble is retained and planted into), which has seen dramatic improvements in soil health, retaining moisture and nutrients, and a reduction in diesel fuel usage.

 Cotton is grown in rotation with other crops such as wheat, chickpeas and sunflowers (legumes) to increase nutrient levels in soil.
 The fields are sometimes left ‘fallow’, allowing a natural build-up of nutrients in the soil.